JackyZhangFuDan/TroubleShootingInProduction/BTrace.md

 ![3](images/btrace3.PNG)

 **Step 3: Create Trace Codes**

-BTRace codes are putted in static class' static method, you can't write all element provided by java language, there are some restrictions to avoid damage caused by BTrace, see detail in [this page](https://github.com/btraceio/btrace/wiki/Trace-Scripts#restrictions) of its offical website.
+BTrace codes are putted in static class' static method, you can't write all element provided by java language, there are some restrictions to avoid damage caused by BTrace, see detail in [this page](https://github.com/btraceio/btrace/wiki/Trace-Scripts#restrictions) of its offical website.

 Let's create class MyBTraceClass:
 ```